osscameroon/js-generator/README.md

 ```
 Then, we want to add more data inside the **`div tag with id "divtest"`**.
 It's possible to do it manually but we don't want.
 Our goal is to make it dynamic with Javascript.
 We want to create Javascript variables that we'll use for whatever we want.

-This is the html code we'll add into divtest:
+This is the html code we'll add into divtest [JSFiddle](https://jsfiddle.net/xyrqa05c/) :
 ```html

  <div>